 - High risk of rollback failures

-The Hidden Cost of Inefficiency
+The Unspoken Price of Inefficiency

 The real issue isn’t just time, it’s business impact.